intuition-dev/intuDocs/docsSrc/src/pug_static_data.md

 2. Generate a sample website with

         $ mbake -s

-    and copy the contents of the generated `website` folder to the bucket you mapped in [Tutorial 1](/t1/), e.g. `W:\wgehner-website`.
+    and copy the contents of the generated `website` folder to the bucket you mapped in [Tutorial 1](/s3_n_webdrive_mount/), e.g. `W:\wgehner-website`.
 Open this as a project in your favorite code editor (we like VS Code).

 3. In the Amazon S3 browser, go to the `/assets/css` folder, check all CSS files, select 'More - change metadata', and set 'Content-type' to `text/css`.

 4. View the app in a browser.
-Use the S3 URL from [Tutorial 1](/t1/), e.g. <http://wgehner-website.s3-website-us-west-1.amazonaws.com>.
+Use the S3 URL from [Tutorial 1](/s3_n_webdrive_mount/).
 For production, you can mask the URL with a proper domain with HTTPS by using a CDN.
-You can find more detailed instructions [here](/cdn/).

 5. On the website, navigate to the 'About Us' page.
 In your code editor, go to the /about/about folder, edit `dat.yaml` and change `'About Us'` to `'About Me'`, save, then `'$ mbake .'` and refresh the browser.
 Of course you could also change something in `index.pug`.

-6. You can also use mbake live reload/watcher/compiler from the root folder of your project (where the homepage is placed), this command will automatically compile `.pug` to `.html` and `*-tag.pug` to `*-tag.js`, and also scss/sass to css:
+6. You can also use mbake live reload/watcher/compiler from the root folder of your project, this command will automatically compile `.pug` to `.html` and `*-tag.pug` to `*-tag.js`, and also scss/sass to css:

         $ mbakeW -w .

 ## About dat.yaml
 mbake looks for `dat.yaml` in each folder and uses it for static binding.
 If you have `'bla: Oh hi'` in `dat.yaml`, you can use the value inside a `.pug` file at compile time via: